Lambda Retry Mechanics

 Read operations usually do not produce any side effects and are idempotent by nature.
 Checking if an item is available in stock, for example.
 This operation can be repeated multiple times without violating idempotence.
 Implement this type of operation as a dedicated Lambda function and eliminate them from the idempotence analysis.

 Insert and delete aren’t idempotent operations by nature, but they can be with a unique identifier (UID) for the resource.
-In an e-commerce, the order could have a UID.
+In e-commerce, the order could have a UID.
 The storing operation can be performed multiple times without creating multiple different order placements.
 All Lambda retries will have the same order UID.

 The order UID could be, for example, a hash of the customer email or username, the purchase timestamp, and a list of items purchased.
 These variables would be sent as a parameter to the API when the site receives the order request.
 The UID can be easily re-generated by retry invocations based on the same parameters.